Fran Krsto Frankopan: Death

-The deaths of Zrinski and Frankopan caused an outrage among Croatian nobles.
-Zrinski and Frankopan did not even try to answer the court in Vienna on the terms in which Vienna dealt with them, but rather wished to counteract its injustices with what was then a quite justifiable diplomacy.
+The deaths of Zrinski and Frankopan caused outrage among Croatian nobles.
+Zrinski and Frankopan did not even try to answer the court in Vienna on the terms in which Vienna dealt with them, but rather wished to counteract its injustices with what was then quite justifiable diplomacy.
 Viennese officials later recognized that the main reason for the rebellion was the dissatisfaction among Hungarians and Croats prompted by the unfavorable Peace of Vasvár, rather than unprovoked sedition.

-The remains of Fran Krsto Frankopan and Petar Zrinski were handed over to the Croatian authorities and buried in the Cathedral of Zagreb in 1919, following World War I.
+The remains of Fran Krsto Frankopan and Petar Zrinski were handed over to the Croatian authorities and buried in the Zagreb Cathedral in 1919, following World War I.